-In my previous blog post Frictionless: The New Supply Chain Competitive Advantage, I wrote about the problem that Gravity has set out to solve – helping businesses deliver a frictionless customer experience.
-In this post I’ll provide examples of friction points in a real-world supply chain, and identify specific areas you can improve right now to start developing a competitive advantage.
+In my previous blog post - “Frictionless: The New Supply Chain Competitive Advantage,” I wrote about the problem that Gravity Supply Chain Solutions has set out to solve – helping businesses deliver frictionless customer experience.
+In this post, I’ll provide examples of friction points in a real-world supply chain, and identify specific areas you can improve right now to start developing a competitive advantage.

 It’s very likely that you’ve heard about the frictionless customer experience when reading about Uber or Amazon.
 Uber removed four points of friction from taking taxis:

 |Customer Experience Data Drives Key Decisions, AudienceView, audienceview.com|

 For the vast majority of businesses, their supply chains are anything but frictionless.
-The fragmentation that exists between all the parties, from the manufacturer to the logistics provider right through to the consumer is staggering.
+The fragmentation that exists between all the parties, from the manufacturer to the logistics provider, right through to the consumer is staggering.

-Summary of Supply Chain Process Map Findings
+Summary Of Supply Chain Process Map Findings

 Recently, we helped a global logistics provider carry out some research in conjunction with a few of their customers and their customers’ trading partners.
 We mapped out all the process steps that occur between the placement of an international product purchase order with the manufacturer, right through to the receipt of that product in the warehouse at destination.